gaia-platform/gaia-docs/articles/getting-started-with-gaia.md

 1. Download the updated package.
 2. Navigate to the folder that contains the downloaded package.
-3. Remove the currently installed package by running the following
+3. To remove the currently installed package, run the following
     command:

     **sudo apt remove gaia**

-1. At the command prompt, run the following command:
+1. To install the new version, run the following command after replacing the x.y.z with the version number of the server that you are installing:

     **sudo apt install ./gaia-&lt;x.y.x&gt;_amd64.deb**